 - Water intake: Kidneys require water to function, and the urinary tract system requires sufficient fluids to flush extra minerals out of the body.
 A cat that drinks adequate water will urinate more frequently.
 As a result, the urine will also be less concentrated, which will help prevent the formation of crystals.

-Relationship Between Diet and Your Cat's Urinary Tract Health
+Relationship Between Your Cat's Diet and Urinary Tract Health

 The relationship is so important that many of the premium cat food manufacturers now publish the target range for urinary pH for their various formulas.
 This information is much more important and meaningful than any claim of "low ash" might be.

 Here are the targeted pH ranges for two premium cat foods: Innova EVO has a targeted pH level of 6.2 to 6.4.
-Wellness CORE publishes a 3-point program for urinary health on its website by targeting a urine pH of 6.1 to 6.6, limiting magnesium in the diet, and adding cranberries for urinary tract health.
+Wellness CORE publishes a three-point program for urinary health on its website by targeting a urine pH of 6.1 to 6.6, limiting magnesium in the diet, and adding cranberries for urinary tract health.

 If the company that provides your own cats' food does not disclose this information on their packaging, you may decide not to purchase their products.